Brock, Stephen E., Jimerson, Shane R., Hansen, Robin L.

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-Identifies the prevalence, influences, and associated conditions.
+Identifies the causes, prevalence, and associated conditions of autism spectrum disorders.

 Provides a review of screening, referral, and diagnostic assessment processes.

-Offers guidance on conducting psychoeducational assessments.
+Offers much-needed guidance on conducting psychoeducational assessments.